onyx-platform/onyx/doc/user-guide/information-model.md

 ### Workflow

-- a single Clojure map which is EDN serializable/deserializable
+- a single Clojure vector of vectores which is EDN serializable/deserializable
-- all elements in the map are keywords
+- all elements in the inner vectors are keywords
-- all elements in the map must correspond to an `:onyx/name` entry in the catalog
+- all keywords must correspond to an `:onyx/name` entry in the catalog
-- the outer-most keys of the map must have catalog entries of `:onyx/type` that map to `:input`
+- the "root" keywords of the workflow must have catalog entries of `:onyx/type` that map to `:input`
-- only innermost values of the map may have catalog entries of `:onyx/type` that map to `:output`
+- the "leaf" values of the workflow must have catalog entries of `:onyx/type` that map to `:output`

 ### Catalog